Mayank0311/mean-stack-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 ## Prerequisites
-The following tools, frameworks, and modules are required for this tutorial:
+The following tools, frameworks, and modules are required for this project:

 - Node.js (recommended version)
 - Angular CLI 1.7.4